Eschatologue/CM_wiki/docs/spells/7th-level.md

 This spell closes all mortal wounds and restores any missing body parts.

 Coming back from the dead is an ordeal.
-The target takes a −4 penalty to all :d20-attack: **Attack Roll**s, :d20-save: **Saving Throw**s, and :d20-check: **Ability Check**s.
-Every time the target finishes a long rest, the penalty is reduced by 1 until it disappears.
+The target takes a −4 penalty to all :d20-attack: **Attack Rolls**, :d20-save: **Saving Throws**, and :d20-check: **Ability Checks**.
+Every time the target finishes a Long Rest, the penalty is reduced by 1 until it disappears.

 Casting this spell to restore life to a creature that has been dead for one year or longer taxes you greatly.
-Until you finish a long rest, you can't cast spells again, and you have :d20-disadv: **Disadvantage** on all :d20-attack: **Attack Roll**s, :d20-check: **Ability Check**s, and :d20-save: **Saving Throw**s.
+Until you finish a Long Rest, you can't cast spells again, and you have :d20-disadv: **Disadvantage** on all :d20-attack: **Attack Rolls**, :d20-check: **Ability Checks**, and :d20-save: **Saving Throws**.

 ### Reverse Gravity
 *7th-level Transmutation*